 Background

-The final piece of the puzzle fell into place when choreographer and dance educator, Helen Linkenbagh and production designer Martin Thomas left their impressive UK careers to move to Canberra as owners of Ballet Canberra, bringing to this region their skills and experience.
+The final piece of the puzzle fell into place when choreographer and dance educator Helen Linkenbagh and production designer Martin Thomas relocated to Canberra from the UK, bringing their impressive skills and experience as the new owners of Ballet Canberra.
+Their arrival has significantly enriched the performing arts training opportunities in our region, as well as bringing considerable international experience to the growing professional sector in this region.

 So, in 2024 PATH was founded, under the umbrella of Music Theatre Projects, as a partnership between Wild Voices Music Theatre, and Ballet Canberra.